 Lawyers (and other professionals) have ethical obligations to reasonably know about the technology they use — and ensure that communications are confidential and protected.
 This article from the December 2014 Palm Beach Bar Journal explains a dozen privacy settings for your iPhone or iPad which should increase your security.

-This article from the April 2014 edition of the Palm Beach Bar Bulletin explains (a) Tor and its practical applications to use the internet anonymously and (b) two recent cases, U.S. v.
-Kim (Harvard bomb-threat case), and U.S. v.
-Post (location metadata lead to child pornography arrest).
+In the wake of the Snowden disclosures, lawyers and their clients are looking for ways to communicate, research, and generally use the internet without mass surveillance.
+This article from the April 2014 edition of the Palm Beach Bar Bulletin explains (a) Tor and its practical applications to use the internet anonymously and (b) two recent… Read More

 Webinar: Electronic Spying and Tracking Spouses in Divorce Cases: What’s Legal in the Digital World?